Kamara's 6 TDs tie NFL record; Saints beat Vikings 52-33 - WHIZ News

+And it has come all season for Kamara, who during training camp signed a five-year contract worth up to $75 million.
+He has since set Saints records for rushing TDs in a season with 16 and total TDs with 21 (he has five receiving).

+As for wearing shoes that didn’t conform to the NFL’s uniform codes, Kamara said, “If they fine me, whatever it is, I’ll just match it and donate to charity.
+You know, the Grinch always tries to steal Christmas.”
-Wearing different colored shoes — one red and one green on Christmas Day — Kamara sprinted for a 40-yard touchdown on the game’s opening drive.
-He added scoring runs of 1, 5, 6, 7 and 3 yards against a Minnesota defensive front hit hard by injuries.

-Kamara equaled a record set by Hall of Fame fullback Ernie Nevers in 1929 for the Chicago Cardinals.
+Kamara slipped a couple tackle attempts and then sprinted into the clear for a 40-yard touchdown on the game’s opening drive.
+He added scoring runs of 1, 5, 6, 7 and 3 yards against a Minnesota defensive front hit hard by injuries, and equaled Hall of Fame fullback Ernie Nevers’ achievement.

 Minnesota (6-9) was eliminated from playoff contention while allowing the most points by any Vikings team since 1963.